Xbox One & PS4 Deals: Microsoft Offering Cheaper ‘Forza’ Games, Sony Provides Free Demo & Discounts For ‘Watch Dogs 2’

 Microsoft and Sony both have their own respective weekly deals for their loyal gamers.
 For this week, Xbox Live’s Deals with Gold promotion offers Xbox One discounts for various Forza titles while the PlayStation Store highlights the free demos for two popular PS4 video games.

-Microsoft’s latest Deals with Gold program, scheduled to run until Monday, January 23, is giving a 50% discount for Forza Horizon 2 and Forza Motorsport 5 Bundle, which is worth $70 in regular days.
+Microsoft’s latest Deals with Gold program, scheduled to run until Monday, January 23, is giving a 50 percent discount for Forza Horizon 2 and Forza Motorsport 5 Bundle, which is worth $70 in regular days.
 Getting this bundle will allow gamers “experience the best-selling, highest-rated racing series on Xbox One for one low price,” according to its official Microsoft page.

-In addition to this bundle, various Forza add-ons are also on sale such as Forza Horizon 2 Car Pass (with a whopping 80% discount), Forza Horizon 2 Fast & Furious Car Pack (75%) and Forza Horizon 3 Car Pass (40%), thanks to this week’s Deals With Gold on Xbox One.
-Meanwhile, Microsoft’s Spotlight Sale is making Forza Horizon 3 Horn Unlock Accelerator 67% cheaper for the Xbox Live Gold members, according to Major Nelson.
+In addition to this bundle, various Forza add-ons are also on sale such as Forza Horizon 2 Car Pass (with a whopping 80 percent discount), Forza Horizon 2 Fast & Furious Car Pack (75 percent) and Forza Horizon 3 Car Pass (40 percent), thanks to this week’s Deals With Gold on Xbox One.
+Meanwhile, Microsoft’s Spotlight Sale is making Forza Horizon 3 Horn Unlock Accelerator 67 percent cheaper for the Xbox Live Gold members, according to Major Nelson.

 Here are this week’s Deals With Gold and Spotlight Sale offers https://t.co/3AcsPpfiPl pic.twitter.com/f9owx3MUpd